yashLadha/yashLadha.in/src/pages/blog/golang-vs-java-lambda-performance.md

 ## Key Performance Metrics

-We will mainly focus on the following key metrics in evaluatin lambda performance.
+We will mainly focus on the following key metrics in evaluating lambda performance.

 ### Cold Start Time